-Warriors become just the 5th team to start NBA playoffs 10-0
+Warriors Become Just The 5th Team To Start NBA Playoffs 10-0

 2016 — CLEVELAND CAVALIERS (10-0)

 The Cavaliers swept Detroit and Atlanta in the first two rounds of the postseason and took a quick 2-0 lead over Toronto in the Eastern Conference finals before losing five of its next eight playoff games.
-Cleveland won a six-game series with Toronto but fell behind Golden State 3-1 in the NBA Finals before LeBron James and Kyrie Irving rallied the Cavaliers to the title .
-Cleveland also has swept its first two playoff opponents this year as it enters the Eastern Conference finals with Boston , marking the first time a team has stated out 8-0 in two straight postseasons.
+Cleveland won a six-game series with Toronto but fell behind Golden State 3-1 in the NBA Finals before LeBron James and Kyrie Irving .
+Cleveland also has swept its first two playoff opponents this year as it enters the , marking the first time a team has stated out 8-0 in two straight postseasons.